Usha Anandi. 18 | JANUARY | 2021

 In the first month, we’ll be delving into our “money stories” – what familial baggage around the topic we may be holding and how to release them.
 In the second month we will get very REAL and explore the harmful patterns we may be seeing in the way we handle income or expenses, And lastly in the final month, we will be re-writing our money goals and creating a plan to achieve them with the support of your sisters inside the Inner Circle.

-I’m excited to work with this content in Inner Circle starting in July.
+I’m excited to work with this content in Inner Circle later this year.

 Now let’s get into it.